Our volunteers speak with seven workers at the Cuff Road Project, asking them what comes to mind on the subject of vaccination against Covid-19.

 For now, the attitudes of our tiny sample of workers towards the vaccine remain quite positive and can be summed up in Dewan Sonet’s eager declaration: “Can take anytime”.
 Most of them demonstrate trust in Singapore’s medical facilities and resources – Amarjeet says that “the government is good”, while Kamruzzaman Md takes it one step further, sharing his opinion that being vaccinated in Singapore is “safer than in Bangladesh”.

-These remarks culled from just seven workers may not be representative, so a group of other TWC2 volunteers is organising a small research project to better investigate attitudes among migrant workers towards vaccination.
+28 July 2021: These remarks culled from just seven workers may not be representative, so a group of other TWC2 volunteers organised a small research project to better investigate attitudes among migrant workers towards vaccination.
+Their report can be read here: No information on vaccine, yet no vaccine hesitancy.